gruseckib/Qualtrics/cURL-Scripts/01_cURL-User-Removals.md

 ```

 - Make sure to replace "APITOKENHERE" with your token
-- the user ID of whom you want to remove in place of "USERIDHERE"
+- The user ID of whom you want to remove in place of "USERIDHERE"
 - The 'datacenter.qualtrics.com' with your brands link

 To mass remove contacts, style your code such as below: